English

-English Curriculum Vision
+English and Film Studies Curriculum Vision

 English at All Saints offers students the opportunity to explore moral, social and ethical issues by responding creatively and critically to a range of literary fiction and non-fiction texts.